carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

 * How process inputs are declared

 * How process outputs are declared

+* How to use a nextflow configuration file to define and enable a `conda` environment.

 * How to print the content of a channel `view()`